 Parties interested in becoming accredited .za ADR providers should apply to ZADNA.
 Applications for accreditation will be processed during the ordinary course of business.
 Application requirements are listed in Regulations 37 and 38 of the ADR Regulations.
 Download the regulations below.

 Applications should be submitted by email to [email protected], by post to ZADNA, P.O.
-Box 4620, Halfway House, 1685, South Africa, or by hand to ZADNA, COZA House, Gazelle Close, Corporate Park, Midrand, 1685, Gauteng, South Africa.
+Box 4620, Halfway House, 1685, South Africa, or by hand to ZADNA, 44 Grand Central Road, Sanofi House, Halfway House, Midrand, 1685, Gauteng, South Africa.

 Applications should not exceed 20 pages (excluding attachments) and should adhere to 1.5 spacing and a font of 12.
 Proposals posted or hand-delivered must be accompanied by a soft copy (CD/DVD or memory stick) that will not be returned.